tomzx/blog.tomrochette.com-content/agi/knowledge-transfer/article.md

 #### Capabilities

+#### Process
+* From the results obtained through L1, we refine each and every relation by giving them a name

 # What is the fastest way to transfer information from the brain into text (or any app data format)?
 If we are to consider not only existing, but "possible" in the future options, here is what could be done, ordered from the fastest (hypothetical) to slowest (concrete).